chetannada/Namaste-React/Session 1/Assignment.md

 - What is crossorigin in script tag?
 - What is difference between React and ReactDOM?
 - What is difference between react.development.js and react.production.js files via CDN?
-- What is async and defer? - see my Youtube video ;)
+- What is async and defer?

 ## Coding -